 Quintet No. 4 for Winds was composed during the summer/fall of 2007 as a result of a Faculty Research Grant from Hampton University.
-The faculty grant supports the composition and recording of this work and three previously composed wind quintets.
+The faculty grant supported the composition and recording of this work and three previously composed wind quintets.

 Originally, this quintet consisted of the initial movement only.
 Upon additional subsequent reflection, it seemed necessary to expand the length of the work to consist of five movements.